-Name Number of years credited service Annual be payab (\$) Accrued obligation at January 1, Compensatory Change (\$) Non- compensatory change (\$) Accrued obligation at December 31, 2008 (#) At December 31, 2008 At age 65 2008 (\$) (\$) John B. Dekker 23 49,000 71,000 364,000 13,000 (43,000) 334,000
+Name Number of years credited service Annual be payab (\$) Accrued obligation at January 1, Compensatory Change (\$) Non- compensatory change (\$) Accrued obligation at December 31, 2009 (#) At December 31, 2009 At age 65 2009 (\$) (\$) John B. Dekker 24 52,019 70,775 334,000 15,000 76,000 425,000

-The accrued pension obligation at January 1, 2008 for Mr. Dekker was \$364,000 as compared to \$334,000 as at December 31 because of changes in actuarial assumptions with respect to the discount rate and the expected long-term rate of return on plan assets.
+The accrued pension obligation at January 1, 2009 for Mr. Dekker was \$334,000 as compared to \$425,000 as at December 31 because of changes in actuarial assumptions with respect to the discount rate and the expected long-term rate of return on plan assets.
 The accrued obligation is the estimated value of the pension obligation to the date indicated using the actuarial assumption and methods that are consistent with the obligations disclosed in the consolidated financial statements.
-For more information in relation to the quantification of such obligations, see note 17 Defined benefit plans in our consolidated financial statements which are filed on www.sedar.com and which note is hereby incorporated in this Proxy Circular by reference.
-The compensatory change represents the increase in the pension liability for 2008 related to service cost, compensation changes, higher (lower) than assumptions and the impact of plan changes, if any.
-The non-compensatory change in the accrued obligation for the period ended December 31, 2008 includes items such as interest on the obligations and the impact of changes in the discount rate assumption.
+For more information in relation to the quantification of such obligations, see note 17 as to defined benefit plans in our consolidated financial statements which are filed on www.sedar.com and which note is hereby incorporated in this Proxy Circular by reference and is available free of charge, upon request to the Secretary of the Corporation, to any securityholder of the Corporation.
+The compensatory change represents the increase in the pension liability for 2009 related to service cost, compensation changes, higher (lower) than assumptions and the impact of plan changes, if any.
+The non-compensatory change in the accrued obligation for the period ended December 31, 2009 includes items such as interest on the obligations and the impact of changes in the discount rate assumption.